richardliuu/Leveraging-Machine-Learning-to-Diagnose-Lung-Cancer/README.md

 # Interpretable Lung Cancer Diagnosis from Voice Biomarkers

+NOTE TO USE MORE IMAGES THROUGHOUT THE README

 ## Project Overview

 This project presents a novel machine learning approach for lung cancer diagnosis using voice biomarkers, with a unique focus on **interpretable AI through surrogate modeling**.
 The system combines the high accuracy of Random Forest classification with the transparency of decision trees, providing clinicians with both reliable predictions and understandable explanations.